garfield-2022/Portfolio/Machine Learning Engineering/Credit Card Fraud Detection/README.md

 1. data-analysis.ipynb.
 28 of 31 features are decomposed by PCA.
 No missing values in dataset.
 Amount distribution by class, as well as data points distribution by time, are explored.
 2. building-models-scikit-learn.ipynb.
 Logistic regression is chosen as the classificiation algorithm.
 SMOTE is adopted to deal with imbalanced dataset.
 Evaluation metrics include balanced accuracy score, f1 score, auc score, precision-recall curve.
 3. MLflow-scikit-learn.ipynb.
 MLflow experiments are created.
 Parameters, Metrics and Artifacts are logged.
 This part of deployment is built for CI/CD.
-4. batch deployment on local host
+4. MLflow-deploy-localhost.ipynb.
+Batch querying and making predictions one batch at a time.
 5. web deployment

 Main references: